Lake Mungo Review (2008)

 It reflects the father's struggle to come to terms with his daughter's death and again, his own unresolved emotions.

-The exploration of generational depression adds some really good depth to a movie that already has a lot of mystery that unfolds as it sheds light on the broader theme of mental health.
+The film highlights the impact of mental health issues within the family and how they can influence the grieving process, and the exploration of generational depression adds some really good depth to a movie that already has a lot of mystery that unfolds as it sheds light on the broader theme of mental health.

-Lake Mungo has a pretty haunting atmosphere, from the mockumentary style to the grainy visuals at times which helps with the excellent tension as it is built up, keeping you engaged and guessing throughout,
+Lake Mungo also has a pretty haunting atmosphere, from the mockumentary style to the grainy visuals at times which helps with the excellent tension as it is built up, keeping you engaged and guessing throughout,

 The low-quality visuals are a real plus point in the movie, making it feel like an actual real documentary as said above, and personally I love this style, although I appreciate not everyone will or does.